Professor-G/BlackbodyFit/README.md

 If input data is already in intensity, use the function **blackbody_fit**.
 This function is not limited to the wavelength range as **blackbody_flux_fit** is.

+Note that the algorithm scales the theoretial Planck curve by a scale ratio, defined by the integral of the data points divided by the integral of the theoretical planck curve.
+This scales the theoretical curve accordingly to allow for proper fitting.

 # Installation

 Clone the repository or download to a local system as a ZIP file.